The Stefan problem and free targets of optimal Brownian martingale transport: Monotonicity of the optimal barrier functions

-\end{theorem} Here, we are able to show only a.e inequality for (I) due to technical reasons, and we conjecture it holds everywhere; for example, we immediately get everywhere inequality if $s_i$'s are continuous.
-To the best of our knowledge the continuity of the barrier function $s$ is not known in general.

-\begin{proof} We utilize the potential flow formulation in Section~\ref{sec:potential} as well as the monotonicity result for the optimal target problem (Theorem~\ref{thm:monotonicity}).
-Let us define $\tau_i^U$,$R_i^U$ and $s_i^U$ as in Definition~\ref{potential_barrier} generated by the stopping time $\tau_i$.
-We aim to show the order between $s_1^U$ and $s_2^U$, from which and \eqref{2} we can conclude.
+\end{theorem} \begin{proof} Due to Theorem~\ref{thm:tau-equal-tau-U}(b), the corresponding optimal stopping time $\tau_i$'s, the barriers, and the barrier functions for $(\mu_i, \nu_i)$ can be represented as $\tau_i^U$, $R_i^U$, and $s_i^U$, respectively.
+We utilize the potential flow formulation in Section~\ref{sec:potential} as well as the monotonicity result for the optimal target problem (Theorem~\ref{thm:monotonicity}). {\red In what is below for ease of notation we use the notation $\tau_i$'s for the optimal stopping time $\tau_i^U$, but, we will keep the superscript $U$ for $R_i^U$ and $s_i^U$.}